mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 print vector
 ```

-RhinoScript contains a number of methods to manipulate vectors.
+Rhinoscriptsyntax contains a number of methods to manipulate vectors.
 See Points and Vectors for details.

 ---